AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * A new "Manage Experience decisions" permission is now available for the Decision Management resource.
 It allows you to manage rights related to Experience Decisioning.
 * You can now add multiple capping rules for one offer.
 This allows you to increase the level of control over the way offers are sent.
 * You can now add multiple capping rules for a given decision item in Experience Decisioning.
 This allows you to increase the level of control over the way offers are sent.
+* You can now create custom reporting dashboards of Experience Decisioning campaigns using [!DNL Customer Journey Analytics].

 **Journeys**